 There is 5+ accommodation options in the area

 For these reasons, La Fouly is one of the last places I recommend people book.
+Use our live availability feature to see which properties have availability on your target date.

 There is a reasonable range of accommodation in Champex Lac, which is further boosted by additional properties in Champex Den Haut and Arpette, which are within reach for most hikers.
 It is a popular stand-alone destination for people to visit and stay at during the summer so can be fully booked, especially on Friday and Saturday nights.